 Worm castings are the gardener's secret weapon and nature's most perfect plant food wrapped into one.
-They're a natural soil supplement and the most potent natural fertilizer in the world.
+They're a natural soil supplement and create rich, dark humus.
+Many users, researchers, and studies consider it the most potent natural fertilizer in the world.

-One of their most interesting features is their level of microbial activity.
-Worm castings have a unique combination of helpful enzymes and positive bacterial activity.
-You know how humans benefit from “good bacteria” in their digestive systems?
-The positive bacteria from the earthworm digestive system makes its way into the castings and helps stimulate healthy growth for plants.
+One of their best features is the level of microbial activity.
+Worm castings have a unique combination of helpful enzymes, humic acid, mucus, and positive bacterial activity.
+Do you know how humans benefit from “good bacteria” in their digestive systems?
+The positive bacteria from the earthworm digestive system make their way into the castings and help stimulate healthy growth for plants.

 With castings, however, all the healthy nutrients that the plant needs are water-soluble and can be absorbed right away.
 You also don't have to worry about putting too much casting material into the soil, because it will never burn the roots of your plants or flowers.